 By Joining you can stay up to date with everything that’s happening.
 New Books, Products, and Early American Playing Cards.

 Travel back to a time when playing cards weren’t just an amusement... they were a way of life!
-Experience a new unboxing event that’s been 200 years in the making.
-Together using our ceremonial unboxing vessel, we will peer into the past and discover the secrets of some of the greatest decks of playing cards ever made.
-Episode 1 Coming Soon!
-Sign up for Updates.
+Experience the new Mini-Doc series that’s been 200 years in the making.
+Together using the latest in research technology, we will peer into the past and discover the secrets of the greatest playing card manufactureres of all time.
+Episode 1 Now Playing!
+The Forgotten History of Andrew Dougherty.

-Samuel J Murray originally began his American Card Making career employed by the USPCC.
-After a disagreement in 1886, he left and National Card Co was born.
+Samuel J. Murray originally began his American card making career employed by the USPCC.
+After a disagreement in 1886, he left and The National Card Co. was born.

 Let your imagination and collection run wild with these hand-made display pieces.
-Originally called “Card Carvings” in the Feb 2017 edition of Card Culture Magazine, this passion product line has been growing ever since.
-I make many unusual Carvings and Display pieces to enhance any collection.
-Got an idea?
+Originally named “Card Carvings” in the Feb 2017 edition of Card Culture Magazine, this passion project has been growing ever since.
+Now I make many unusual carvings/displays that will enhance any collection.
+Have an idea?
 Contact me.

 (C$ 24.99 shipping)

 This Mixed-Medium Eagle carving is based from the image used on many boxes and wrappers of Samuel Hart’s Legendary Faro Cards.
 The Bird was a regular fixture of the Wild West because Samuel Hart’s Cards were sold everywhere and preferred/insisted upon for the game of Faro or Pharo.